-Whilst China officially operates with a foreign policy strategy which conceives of Africa as one integrated monolithic area (with FOCAC the flagship of inter-continental cooperation), this book highlights the plurality of context-specific interaction patterns between China and African elites, demonstrating how China's role and relevance has differently evolved according to whether African countries are resource-rich and geostrategically important from Chinese perspective or not.
-By looking comparatively at a range of different country cases, the book aims to promote a more thorough undersatnding of how China reacts to political stability and instability, and in which ways the country contributes to domestic political dynamics and stability within African states.
+While China officially operates with a foreign policy strategy which conceives of Africa as one integrated monolithic area (with the Forum on China-Africa Cooperation (FOCAC) the flagship of inter-continental cooperation), this book highlights the plurality of context-specific interaction patterns between China and African elites, demonstrating how China's role and relevance has differently evolved according to whether African countries are resource-rich and geostrategically important from the Chinese perspective or not.
+By looking comparatively at a range of different country cases, the book aims to promote a more thorough understanding of how China reacts to political stability and instability, and in which ways the country contributes to domestic political dynamics and stability within African states.

 China’s New Role in African Politics will be of interest to researchers from across Political Science, International Relations, International Law and Economy, Security Studies, and African and Chinese Studies.

-1. Introduction Christof Hartmann, Nele Noesselt Part 1: Patterns, Discourses, and Practices 2.
+1. China's New Role in African Politics: From Non-Intervention towards Stabilization?
+Christof Hartmann, Nele Noesselt Part 1: Patterns, Discourses, and Practices 2.
 China’s African Dream: Assessing China’s New Strategy Nele Noesselt 3.
 Layered Rhetorics and Multiple Realities: China and Africa Julia Strauss 4.
 China and Regional Security in Africa Georg Lammich 5.
 Coping with Security challenges in African Society.
 The roles of overseas Chinese associations in Africa Liu Haifang 6.
-China and African Instability: Some Conceptual Thoughts Christof Hartmann Part 2: Case Studies 7.
+China's Contribution to African Governance: Some Conceptual Thoughts Christof Hartmann Part 2: Case Studies 7.
 Financing Regime Stability?
 The Role of Chinese Credit Lines in Post-War Angola Lucy Corkin 8.
 The Role of China and Asymmetric Bargaining in Ethiopia’s Authoritarian Backsliding Steve Hess 9.
 The Dialectics of Political Instability and Democracy in China’s Engagements in Zambia Richard Aidoo 10.
 Emerging Alternative?
 China’s Developmental Peace Approach in South Sudan Chun Zhang 11.
 China and Rwanda – natural allies or uneasy partners in regime stability Sven Grimm, Christine Hackenesch 12.
 Zimbabwe and China: an all-weather relationship for development and stability?
 Lloyd Sachikonye 13.
 China and Africa’s Peace and Security: Examining China’s Role in Nigeria’s Insecurity Efem Ubi 14.
 ‘We are black Chinese’ – Making sense of APC’s pro-China campaign in Sierra Leone’s 2018 elections Patricia Rinck 15.
 Conclusion Christof Hartmann, Nele Noesselt